Flower and Sons Ltd.

 Worcestershire Chronicle : March 16th 1870 Page 2.

-hunting with the North Cotswold Hounds.
+whilst hunting with the North Cotswold Hounds.
 The meet was at Charingworth, and the accident occurred near Campden.
-Mrs. Flower is a fearless rider and goes straight at a fence;
+Mrs. Flower is a fearless rider and goes straight at

-and on Friday her horse fell on landing over a fence where there was big drop, with rough ground sloping away, Mrs. Flower being thrown to her head.
-The animal must have
+a fence; and on Friday her horse fell on landing over a fence where there was big drop, with rough ground sloping away, Mrs. Flower being thrown to her head.
+The animal

-turned right over, as the pummel of the saddle was crumpled up; but we are pleased to say that it neither kicked nor fell on its rider.
-Mr. Flower, who was only about a
+must have turned right over, as the pummel of the saddle was crumpled up; but we are pleased to say that it neither kicked nor fell on its rider.
+Mr. Flower, who was

-hundred yards off, at once came to the assistance of his wife, and found her lying stunned by the fall and unconscious.
-Messengers were despatched for medical aid, but it
+only about a hundred yards off, at once came to the assistance of his wife, and found her lying stunned by the fall and unconscious.
+Messengers were despatched for medical

-was half-an-hour before a doctor arrived.
-Under the care of Dr. Dewhurst the unfortunate lady was removed to Greville House, Campden, Mr. Dease kindly placing his residence
+aid, but it was half-an-hour before a doctor arrived.
+Under the care of Dr. Dewhurst the unfortunate lady was removed to Greville House, Campden, Mr. Dease kindly

 "Accident to Mrs. Archibald Flower"